intsystems/BMM/projects.md

 	* **Evaluation criterion:** presentation at Tech. meeting 1

 * Benchmark.
 This code must implement baseline algorithms on a (maybe simplified) to dataset.
 Further this benchmark must be used as a basis of the library demo.
 	 * This benchmark must also implement (**maybe in a very simplified version**) one of the proposed algorithms.
 	 * The goal of this activity is an early check that the plan is possible to implement, and all the proposed algorithms can be further reported.
 	 * **Evaluation criterion:** presentation  at Tech. meeting 2

-* Algorithm implementation (1 activity per teammate)
-	*  **Evaluation criterion:** presentation at Tech. meeting 1, cross-review, presentation, tests correctly run the algorithm,  presentation at Tech. meeting 3
 * Project wrapping:
 	* Making the code uniform acros all the teammates
 	* Controling the code quality/consistency